GrinonBarrett/Taksidos/Core Rules/Creatures/Korventennar.md

 -----

+#### Variants
+Among the korventennain, there are a few standouts.

+**Korventennar Mage**: Korventennar with the wyrding gift.
+They are capable of performing magic.
+They typically know the following spells: _Arc Lightning_, _Blast Lightning_, _Call Lightning_, _Frost Lance_, _Ice Breaker_, and two more spells.
+Its [Inte] is increased to 13, giving them a +4 bonus instead.

+**Korventennar Ruler**: Korventennar rulers lead their clash.
+The possess 10 [Inte], giving them a +3 bonus, and an [Empy] of 12 for a +4 bonus.
+They usually have speciailization in a weapon as well.

 -----

 #### Special Features

-**Show of Strength**: When the thursar would gain a bonus to their melee attack due to having a higher [Body] score, they may choose to replace their +1 bonus to the attack with a bonus equal to their [Body] bonus.
+**Show of Strength**: When the korventennar would gain a bonus to their melee attack due to having a higher [Body] score, they may choose to replace their +1 bonus to the attack with a bonus equal to their [Body] bonus.
 If they do, their foe adds their [Body] bonus to their defense.

-**Vile Smell**: Any checks made to detect a thursar by smell gains a 1d12 bonus.

-**Thursaine Aura**: Any creature within 25 yards is subject to accrue a disease known as the Fetid Fever.
-After exposure for a number of minutes equal to 1d20 + the subjected creature's [Fort] score, it will contract the disease.
-A thursar is immune to this.

-**Toxic Aura**: After a full minute being within 25 yards of a thursar *a creature is subject to a toxic attack at the end of each round while within 25 yards of the thursar*.
-This is a magical diseas effect.
+**Resist Wands**: Anytime the korventennar is attacked by a wand, it may use its reaction to impose disadvantage against the attack.

+**Unfreezing**: A korventennar cannot be frozen.

-**Venomous Attacks**: Anytime the thursar inflicts a critical hit with an attack roll, whether it be an unarmed attack, weapon attack, or spell- it also *inflicts a toxic attack*.
+**Storming Attacks**: Anytime the korventennar inflicts a critical hit with an attack roll, whether it be an unarmed attack, weapon attack, or spell- it also *may treat it as a cold, electric, or sonic attack*.

-**Poison Spreader**: If the thursar is affected by a poison, venom, or disease- it *will spread it in addition to the Fetid Fever of its Thursaine Aura feature*.
+**Storm Fist**: As a reaction to successfully hitting a foe with an unarmed attack, the korventennar may also inflict an electric or cold attack against that foe.